lwmqn/qnode/README.md

     units: 'cel'
 });

-// Assume that temperature value is just read from some analog pin
+// Assume that temperature value is just read from a particular analog pin
-// Here, I poll the pin every 60 seconds and write the sensed value to the corresponding Resource setInterval(function () {
+// Here, I use setInterval() to poll the pin every 60 seconds and write the sensed value to the corresponding Resource setInterval(function () {
     var analogVal = analogPin0.read();
     qnode.writeResrc('temperature', 0, 'sensorValue', analogVal);
 }, 60*1000);
 ```

 So far, polling seems just fine in this temperature sensing example.
 If the Server requests for the sensorValue of this Resource, **mqtt-node** will find out the latest value you updated and respond it back to the Server.
 The problem of polling is that the Server may not always get the newest value each time it requests for the sensorValue.

 A solution to this problem is to poll the sensor more frequently, e.g., every 100ms, this is what you may face if you are using a simple MQTT client on your device.
 I think you never want to do so to keep your device busy.
 This is where **mqtt-node** can help.

 **mqtt-node** allows a Resource value to be an object with `read` and `write` methods.
 You can tell **mqtt-node** how to read/write your Resource through this kind of object.
 Each time the Server requests for the Resource, **mqtt-node** will perform the read() method on that Resource to get its current value and respond the result to the Server immediately.